Effective date: January 1, 2026

 Witness Participation: The Decision-maker will determine whether it is appropriate to have a proposed Witness participate in the hearing.
 The Decision-maker will confer with the Parties before deciding to not allow a proposed Witness to participate in the hearing.
 The Decision-maker may also request the participation of any Witness who was interviewed during the investigation phase.

 The standard of relevance articulated previously also applies to evidence submitted during the hearing.
 The Decision-maker will also decide the weight to assign to any evidence, and in making that determination may consider whether the Witness submitted to cross-examination, whether the Witness has personal knowledge, and/or other factors affecting the believability or persuasiveness of the evidence.
-Even though generally relevant, the Decision-maker may tend to give less weight or credibility to the following types of evidence: Personal opinion about a Party or Witnesses’ general reputation or character trait; witness statements obtained by someone other than the Investigator (or agent of the Investigator); and polygraph examination results.
-The University will conduct an objective evaluation of all relevant evidence—including both inculpatory and exculpatory evidence—and ensure that credibility determinations are not based on a person’s status as a Complainant, Respondent, or witness.
+The Decision-maker may tend to give less weight or credibility to the following types of evidence: personal opinion about a Party or Witnesses’ general reputation or character trait; witness statements obtained by someone other than the Investigator (or agent of the Investigator); and polygraph examination results.
+The University will conduct an objective evaluation of all relevant evidence—including both inculpatory and exculpatory evidence—and ensure that credibility determinations are not based on a person’s status as a Complainant, Respondent, or Witness.

 If the Decision-maker determines that unresolved issues exist that would be clarified by the presentation of additional evidence, the Decision-maker may suspend the hearing in order to obtain such evidence.
 The Decision-maker may ask the Investigator to conduct further investigation.